tsevdos/greek-in-tech-site/README.md

 # Greek in Tech
 A project that demonstrates many greek words and names that we constantly use on modern computing and software engineering.
-You can view the site on (github pages)[http://tsevdos.github.io/greek-in-tech/].
+You can view the site on [greekintech.com](http://greekintech.com/).

 ## Getting Started
 You need to have [node.js](https://nodejs.org/) and [bower](http://bower.io/) and installed.
 When you are ready you can install all dependencies by typing :